-In the example we're downloading the front pages of three popular web sites, each in their own ta separate task we're filtering out sites talking about Groovy today and forming the output.
-The out automatically with the three download tasks on the three Dataflow variables through which the cc is passed to the output task.
+In the example we're downloading the front pages of three popular web sites, each in their own to separate task we're filtering out sites talking about Groovy today and forming the output.
+The output automatically with the three download tasks on the three Dataflow variables through which the coils passed to the output task.